Search for New Physics via Low-Energy Electron Recoils with a 4.2 Tonne\times Year Exposure from the LZ Experiment

-For solar ALP and bosonic DM, the detection in LXe relies either on absorption of an exotic particle analogous to the photoelectric effect~\cite{Pospelov:2008jk}, or the photoelectric effect of the inverse Primakoff photon.
-Previous studies found that photoelectric absorptions, albeit conserving total energy, display a different partition between light and charge yields~\cite{NEST:2022}.
-As there is no pure photon calibration available in this energy range, it is difficult to construct a reliable signal model for such processes in the traditional (S1c, S2c) space.
+For solar ALPs and bosonic DM, detection in LXe relies either on absorption of an exotic particle analogous to the photoelectric effect~\cite{Pospelov:2008jk}, or the photoelectric effect of the inverse Primakoff photon.
+Previous studies found that photoelectric absorptions, albeit conserving total energy, display a different partition between light and charge yields~\cite{Szydagis:2024nest}.
+As there is no pure photon calibration available below 20 keV, it is difficult to construct a reliable signal model for such processes in the traditional (S1c, S2c) space.
 Given this limitation, we model signal and background and conduct statistical inference in the reconstructed energy $E_\text{rec}$ space, following the treatment in earlier experimental studies \cite{XENON:2022ltv, PandaX:2024cic}.
 The $^{57}$Fe signals are at $14.4$ keV, at which energy the WIMP analysis selection efficiency has begun to roll off due to the S1c < 80 phd bound of the 2D ROI.
 To increase signal efficiency for $^{57}$Fe and heavy bosonic DM signals, we replace the S1c upper bound with an $E_\text{rec} < 20$ keV boundary.
 In practice, this is implemented through requiring $W_q(\tfrac{\text{S1c}}{g_1} + \tfrac{\text{S2c}}{g_2})$ < 20 keV, where {$W_q=13.5$~eV~\cite{Szydagis:2021hfh, Dahl:2009nta, Goetzke:2016lfg} is the work function of xenon.
 Hereafter, we refer to this as the 1D ROI.

-The trigger efficiency, SS reconstruction efficiency, and cut acceptances are determined using calibration data.
-The effects of the ROI cut, particularly the high-energy roll-off, are quantified using simulations.
-Figure~\ref{fig:SR3Efficiency} illustrates the cumulative impact of different data selection stages on the ER signal efficiency as a function of true energy in both ROI settings, for WS2022 and WS2024 respectively.
+The trigger efficiency, SS reconstruction efficiency, and analysis-cut acceptances are evaluated using calibration data together with simulations validated against those data.
+The impact of the ROI definitions, particularly the high-energy roll-off, is modeled using the same tuned simulations.
+Figure~\ref{fig:SR3Efficiency} illustrates the cumulative impact of different data selection stages on the ER signal efficiency as a function of true energy in both ROI settings, for WS2022 and WS2024, respectively.
 The uncertainty is evaluated from the statistical uncertainty and the difference between datasets, as in Refs.~\cite{LZ:2022lsv,LZ:2024zvo}.
+The true energy spectra for each physics signal and background component, except for accidentals, are passed through the LZ parametric simulation chain \cite{LZSims} based on \textsc{nest}-2.4.0 \cite{Szydagis:2024nest} to create simulation datasets.
+The data selection efficiencies are applied to simulations to create probability distribution functions (PDFs) in the desired observable space as inputs for statistical inference.